maximilianventura/KGC/README.md

 In the codebase the two configurations correspond to:

-In the codebase the two configurations correspond to:

 - `pure` → SVR (Semantic Vector Retrieval)
 - `graph` → OCR (Ontology-Constrained Retrieval)